Koha-Community/kohadocs/source/tools.rst

 wiki page for information on formatting item information in these notices.
 Here are some of what those notices do:

+-  ACCEPTED

+   -  This notice is sent when a patron's suggestion is accepted.

+   -  *Note:* If you don't want to send this notice, just delete it.

 -  ACCTDETAILS

    -  Sent to patrons when their account is set up if the